eyeAmTheWalrus/codeSample/README.md

-Our search space is reduced by half because of the material's crystalline mirror symmetry.
-We roughly apply a binary search to identify the critical points in the diagram.
+We roughly apply a binary search to identify the critical points in the diagram, where our search space is reduced by half because of the material's crystalline mirror symmetry.
 The bash script jobScript.sh greatly expedites this search.
-A copy of it resides in the directory '_template_' pictured below.
+A copy of it resides in the directory "_template_" as below.

-Supposing the next strain profile we'd like to calculate is (a=0.976*a_0 , b=1.04*b_0) then we simply copy the template directory:
+Supposing the next strain profile we'd like to calculate is (a=0.975*a<sub>0</sub> , b=1.04*b<sub>0,</sub>) then we simply copy the template directory:

-_cp -r template 0.975a-1.04b_
+cp -r template 0.975a-1.04b

 <img width="937" alt="image" src="https://github.com/iAmTheWalrusOperator/codeSample/assets/123112044/61a8664b-4d76-4a26-b327-3daf26afcc08">